What Dow Corning has to say about Fraud and Reckless/Conscience Disregard

 --Mortality patterns for implanted patients.

---Device inventory and wastage for marketing based estimates.
+--Device inventory and wastage

 --Subjective estimates of surgery rates by surgeons within surgeon surveys.